polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ![The Constraints tab is selected on the Edit Configuration page.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image29.png "Edit Configuration page")

+    > **Note**: Ban and prefer location constraints are generated automatically during migration operation in order to prevent unintended failback to the original cluster node.
+However, such constraints should be removed once the original node is available to host custer resources.

+    > **Note**: Make sure not to accidentally remove other constraints.

 1. From the **Constraints** page, delete the **cli-prefer-msl\_SAPHana\_HN1\_HDB01** Location constraint.

     ![Under Operations, the Delete constraint icon is selected for cli-prefer-msl\_SAPHana\_HN1\_HDB01.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image30.png "Delete constraint")